polkadot-developers/polkadot-docs/develop/blockchains/maintenance/runtime-metrics-monitoring.md

 ## Runtime Metrics

 Substrate exposes a variety of metrics about the operation of your network, such as the number of peer connections, memory usage, and block production.
-To capture and visualize these metrics, you can configure and use tools like Prometheus and Grafana.
+To capture and visualize these metrics, you can configure and use tools like [Prometheus](https://prometheus.io/){target=\_blank} and [Grafana](https://grafana.com/){target=\_blank}.
 At a high level, Substrate exposes telemetry data that can be consumed by the Prometheus endpoint and then presented as visual information in a Grafana dashboard or graph.
 The provided diagram offers a simplified overview of how the interaction between Substrate, Prometheus, and Grafana can be configured to display information about node operations.

 ```mermaid
 graph TD